The need for evidence-based education

 So until there is more rigorous, applied research, we have to make do.

-Insights from pure research--like this experiment on the effects of criticism on young children suggest new approaches to teaching.
+Insights from pure research, like this experiment on the effects of negative feedback, suggest new approaches to teaching.

 And we can make informed guesses based on correlations, cross-cultural comparisons, and quasi-experimental studies conducted in schools.